lykmapipo/ngAA/README.md

 });
 ```

+### profileKey
-- **profileKey :** Specify which key to use to retrieve user profile from the json response from the backend server.
+Specify which key to use to retrieve user profile from the json response from the backend server.
 Default to `user`.
 You can override this default on your module config as:
 ```js
 angular
 .module('yourApp',[